mattieapps/roommates-android/README.md

 RoomMates Mobile App
 =================

-A mobile app for roommates who need to split their bills. iOS and Android
+A mobile app for roommates who need to split their bills for Android